Project Management Software Reviews: 15 Most Popular Applications

 Project management solutions help you plan, execute, and deliberate processes, resources, knowledge, and best practices to meet project goals.
 Projects have different parts that need to move together to achieve a goal: talents, budget, schedule, communication, quality check, documentation, administration, to name a few.
 These solutions help you keep all the project aspects in sync, while lending to you clear visibility of tasks, activities, and updates across the organization vertically and horizontally.

 Today, top project management software systems consist of standard functions, such as, task management, overview dashboards, collaboration and communication tools, scheduler, and administrative controls.
 Some software will offer all those features, while other solutions may only have a couple of them.
-To help you rummage through the pile of popular services, we analyzed the best SaaS project management solutions, highlighting the value propositions for each one.
+To help you rummage through the pile of popular services, we prepared detailed project management software reviews, highlighting the value propositions of each app.

 1. Wrike – score 9.7/10